lobrylab/PitViper/README.md

 ### Installation

-Now, install PitViper dependancies.
-To facilitate dependancy management, a Conda YAML file containing all dependancies have been created and can be used along with `Mamba` to automatically install all dependencies: `pitviper_env.yaml`.
+Now install the PitViper dependencies.
+To make dependency management easier, a Conda YAML file containing all the dependencies has been created and can be used with `Mamba` to automatically install all the dependencies: `pitviper_env.yaml`.

-Furthermore, `install_PitViper_env.sh` is a bash script created to perform this step in one command:
+In addition, `install_PitViper_env.sh` is a bash script created to perform this step in one command:

 ```bash
 $ ./install_PitViper_env.sh
 ```

-`./install_PitViper_env.sh` first create a Conda environment call `pitviper_env` that should be visible once installation is over, as follow:
+`./install_PitViper_env.sh` first create a Conda environment called `pitviper_env` which should be visible after the installation is complete, as follows:

 ```bash
 $ conda env list